| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 These symbolic subscript values are all different, except that

-may have the same value as eol
+time, min may have the same value as eol,

-, respectively.
+eof, respectively.
 (In non-canonical mode the special character

-meaning is replaced by the timeout meaning. min
+meaning is replaced by the timeout meaning. min represents the

 minimum number of characters that should be received to satisfy the

-is a decisecond-valued timer.
+read. time is a decisecond-valued timer.
 When both are set, a

 read will wait until at least one character has been received, and then

-return as soon as either min
+return as soon as either min characters have been received or

-has passed since the last character was received.
+time time has passed since the last character was received.
 If

-is set, the read will not return before min
+only min is set, the read will not return before min

 characters have been received.
-If only time
+If only time is set, the read

 will return as soon as either at least one character has been received,